-Babies are born with 7 reflexes that assist them with feeding.
-In the typical developing baby, these reflexes integrate or “disappear” and the baby then takes over with the skill.
-For those babies that are delayed in feeding and not picking up a skill, it can be devastating to the feeding process when a reflex integrates without the baby first learning the craft.
+Babies are born with seven reflexes that assist them with feeding.
+In the typical developing baby, these reflexes integrate or “disappear,” and the baby then takes over with the skill.
+For babies delayed in feeding and not picking up a skill, it can be devastating to the feeding process when a reflex integrates without the baby first learning the craft.

 The rooting reflex: The baby moves toward the source when you touch his cheek or lips.
 This helps the baby locate the breast or bottle for feeding.
 This reflex “integrates” between 3 and 6 months.

-Suck Reflex: This reflex is initiated when you place your finger, bottle nipple, or breast nipple in the baby’s mouth.
-Suckling is the front to back movement that seals and unseals the back 1/3 of the tongue.
-It allows the baby to feed from the breast or bottle.
+Suck reflex: Happens when you place your finger, bottle nipple, or breast nipple in the baby’s mouth.
+Suckling is the front-to-back movement that seals and unseals the back 1/3 of the tongue.
+It allows the baby to feed on the breast or bottle.
 Suck/swallow integrates between 3 and 6 months.
-For babies that do not develop this skill prior to integration, you will typically see a baby refusing the bottle and/ or breast even if the child was taking the breast and/or bottle previously.
+For babies that don’t develop this skill before integration, you will typically see a baby refusing the bottle and breast even if the child was taking the breast and/or bottle previously.

 Phasic Bite Reflex: Your baby opens and closes his jaw to “bite” up and downs when you apply pressure to his gums.
 This reflex integrates by 9-12 months.

 Gag: The gag reflex protects the baby’s airway from swallowing items that are too large.
 The baby’s gag reflex is located in the front of the tongue and “moves” back to the back ¼ of the tongue –(top the pharyngeal wall) with experiences in the mouth.
 The gag reflex continues throughout our lives.
-If a child is not developing the proper feeding skills their gag will remain anterior and is easily elicited.
+If a child is not developing the proper feeding skills, their gag will remain anterior and is easily elicited.
 A child that gags often will typically develop anxiety towards eating.
-It is important to focus on minimizing the gag reflex and moving it posteriorly for successful feedings.
+It is essential to focus on minimizing the gag reflex and moving it posteriorly for successful feedings.
 The gag is moved posteriorly by frequent deep pressure and oral motor exercises.